 So what does all this have to do with the concept of meritocracy?
 The fundamental but mistaken assumption of meritocracy leads those who are able to achieve much or become successful in any given field to assume that their accomplishments mean that they are necessarily or innately superior to others, and therefore they deserve everything they are able to earn or acquire by their position, status, celebrity, or exalted rank.
 In other words, unless it is corrected or mitigated, meritocracy leads inevitably to great inequality – and in this regard, it is no different from other, more traditional systems of social and economic organization.
 Coupled with this frequently unjustified sense of superiority is the exclusion of all those who are not given the chance to succeed, which exclusion may be the result of prejudice, rather than to inferior or limited ability.

-Apart from considerations of costs and revenues, how much a person is paid for performing a certain profession is primarily determined by conventions; in other words, regardless of what the economists may say, it is nothing more than a particular model of behaviour, meaning that it could be, or could have been, different from what it is.
+Apart from considerations of costs and revenues, how much a person is paid for performing a certain profession is primarily determined by conventions; in other words, regardless of what the economists may say, these things are nothing more than particular models of behaviour, meaning that they could be different from what they are.
 There are a number of factors that have contributed to the very great increase in the amounts that are paid to famous entertainers, athletes, musicians, and other prominent individuals: first, the ability to reach a larger and larger audience, since some of these people will be willing to pay for whatever it is that one is selling; and second, a growing economy that is able to create more wealth, both because of a constantly increasing human population and because of technological advancements that enable workers to produce more than they were able to in the past, or the replacement of human labour by machines.